trussworks/react-uswds/README.md

 ### NodeJS

-We develop on this library with the version of node defined in [`.node-version`](.node-version) and [`.tool-versions`](.tool-versions) .
+We develop on this library with the version of node defined in [`.node-version`](.node-version).
 We run the test suite against the major released versions of node that are still in active LTS and not development releases.
 Specific versions are defined in the workflow: `.github/workflows/build-and-test.yml`.
 Those are the versions we expect to support, if you are using a pre-release or development version of node you may run into unexpected issues.

 Having issues?
 See [FAQs](./docs/faqs.md).